lessfish/leetcode/README.md

 with *JavaScript*

-thanks for your code review and provide me with a better sulution
+thanks for your code review and provide me with a better solution